Tuition Due Dates

 Online Payment Plans

 ICC offers several ways to pay your tuition, fee and housing (if applicable) charges, based on when you enroll in your classes.
 All online payment transactions are set up using your MyICC account.
-For more information on how to make online payments and set up a payment plan, visit icc.edu/admissions/paying-for-college/payment-plans/.
+For more information on how to make online payments and set up a payment plan, visit https://icc.edu/admissions/tuition-fees/.
 To set up a payment plan, you must have at least one (1) credit hour of tuition charges due on your account.
 The online credit card or electronic bank transfer payment allows you to make immediate payment through your MyICC account.
 The free payment plans offered by ICC create regular automatic electronic payments.
 A down payment is due on all payment plans, but the due date for the down payment varies depending on the plan selection.
 The earlier you enroll in classes and in a payment plan, the longer you have to pay and the smaller your monthly payments will be for the semester.

 You may submit your payment one of two ways: